claytonF/mycryptofortune/README.md

 mycryptofortune is a simple site to keep track of how much profit (roughly) ... or loss you are making on your crypto.

 At the moment I'm just getting the basic functionality together.
 Refactoring and styling on the way.

+To do:
+- delete currency
+- edit existing currency